omarkawach/foss-gis-web-components/README.md

 ## Components

 We only include one component as part of this component library / package.
-That is the `<mlibre-point-map></mlibre-point-map>` component which allows you to add a series of points to a series of points to a map.
+That is the `<mlibre-point-map></mlibre-point-map>` component which allows you to add a series of points to a map.
 There are no plans to include additional components.

 ## Get started